CIO Job Description

 Chief Information Officer Job Description Available for Immediate Download

-The CIO's responsibilities are expanding and the job description that is on file in most organizations is out of date.
+The CIO's role and responsibilities are expanding and the job description that is on file in most organizations is out of date.
 Key skills that need to be included are:

 Changing Role of the CIO